Field of Glory: Field of Glory II: Medieval

-Field of Glory II: Medieval, a sequel to Field of Glory II, was released on February 4, 2021 and developed by Byzantine Games.
+Field of Glory II: Medieval, a sequel to Field of Glory II, was released on February 4, 2021, and developed by Byzantine Games.
 It is set in the medieval era covering years from 1040 to 1270 AD.
-Several DlC packs were released: Reconquista and Swords and Scimitars in 2021, Storm of Arrows, Rise of the Swiss, and Sublime Porte in 2022.
+Several DLC packs were released: Reconquista and Swords and Scimitars in 2021, Storm of Arrows, Rise of the Swiss, and Sublime Porte in 2022.

 Field of Glory II: Medieval received generally favorable reviews upon its release.
 It holds an average of 75/100 on aggregate website Metacritic.

 Jonathan Bolding of PC Gamer said that the game doesn't "feel medieval", elaborating: "The ruleset's emphasis on flanking maneuvers over numerical advantage makes a lot of sense in the ancients period, but it feels silly when three units of elite infantry can't make a squad of enemy recruits flee in a single simultaneous assault."

 Bill Gray of Wargamer gave the game a positive review and said it is "easy to learn, easy to play, plays realistically" and "it looks spectacular".

 Field of Glory: Kingdoms

-Field of Glory: Kingdoms is to be released in 2023, developed by AGEod.
-It was announced on May 10, 2022 and is said to be similar to Field of Glory: Empires.
+Field of Glory: Kingdoms, developed by AGEod, was announced on May 10, 2022.
+It is said to be similar to Field of Glory: Empires.
+The game was set to be released in 2023, but was eventually released on June 4, 2024.